6 Reasons You Should Study in the U.S.

-Despite the temporary lapse due to the pandemic, studying in the United States remains a popular option for international students.
-In 2021, 4.6 percent of college students studying in the U.S. were from a foreign country—a slight drop from the 5.5 percent the previous year.
-However, this number increased by 9 percent in 2022 as pandemic-related restrictions were lifted and traveling abroad became more accessible again.
+Despite a temporary lapse due to the pandemic, studying in the United States remains a popular option for international students.
+During the 2022-2023 school year, 5.5% of college students studying in the U.S. were from a foreign country—an increase from 4.7% the previous year.
+There are countless reasons why studying in the U.S. is a great idea.
+Here’s an overview of the top reasons to earn your graduate degree in the U.S. and how to begin your journey.

-Top 6 Reasons Students Should Study in the U.S.
+Top 6 reasons students should study in the U.S.

-1. More Degree Flexibility
+1. More degree flexibility

 Unlike higher education institutions in many foreign countries, U.S. colleges are generally flexible when it comes to changing your area of study.
 This flexibility can refer to several scenarios, including: